MEET THE TEAM

 I have taught immigration law and paralegal studies as an adjunct law professor at San Francisco Law School, Golden Gate Law School and U.C.
 Berkeley.
 I also served on Stanford Law School's Immigration Clinic Board for 5 years.

-In my free time, I love being in the outdoors hiking, mountain biking, or snowboarding.
-I also love traveling, I have been to 16 countries!
+In my free time, I love being in the outdoors be it backpacking, biking, or swimming.
+I also love traveling, I have been to 20 countries!
 I am an avid reader, especially action adventure!
-I have also recently created my own photography business where I get to engage my more artistic side!
+Additionally I run my own photography business where I get to engage my more artistic side!